martin-p-bauer/2018_JWP/Part2.md

 ## Example Use Case [Laura Daniele, Marc Girod-Genet, Martin Bauer]
 *Describe an example use case that instantiates the problem space, is as simple as possible, but shows the advantages of semantics and can be used in the following subsections.*

-> **Overall: Put more emphasis on describing scenario & resulting requirements, leave discussion on 'solution based on semantice' to the following sections**
+> **Overall: Put more emphasis on describing use case & resulting requirements, leave discussion on 'solution based on semantice' to the following sections**

 > Can we number different aspects and reference them later?